 It also helps people to ask for something from people while maintaining a functional and positive relationship.

 This is another strategy that includes developing acceptance.
-Besides that art of acceptance, the clients also learn here to change the behavior that they do like the reaction to a situation.
+Besides that art of acceptance, the clients also learn here to change the behavior that they do like their reaction to a situation.
 This phase includes four primary techniques.
 These are-

 - Improving the situation that causes stress

 - Finding out the pros and cons of a situation

 Radical acceptance is a key focus of distress tolerance.
 It says that people have to face both positive and negative events in life.
 So, there is no chance of being judgemental in case of negative events.
 It is always better to view the situation from a non-judgemental point and accept the outcome.
 Doing this ensures a better and more structural response.

 This phase is all about learning how to control emotion.
 It helps the clients to learn new ways to control and direct emotions towards less negative behavior.
 This is a bit tough, but with the help of the right person, learning becomes effective.

 In this stage, the clients learn to control negative emotions like anger, frustration, anxiety, and depression.
 Those who face these emotions regularly can learn to control the emotions and behaviors developed by these emotions.

 Thus the clients become stronger and able to avoid the negative impacts of these emotions.
 Also, they become less vulnerable to the situations and events that create such emotions in them.

 Dialectical Behavior Therapy focuses on developing mindfulness, enhancing communication skills, and improving relationships.
 So, it follows multiple components to make the treatment as much effective as possible.
 Below are the main components that DBT uses-